purdue-onchip/gds2Para/purdue_install.md

 setenv LIMBO_DIR <absolute path to Limbo directory>
 ```
 6. Enter "gdsii-interface" (cloned) or "gdsii-interface-master" (downloaded) directory in working location
-7. (Optional) Add GDSII file to working location
+7. (Optional) Add GDSII file besides "nand2.gds" to working location
 8. Run `make explicit` in shell to compile executable **Test\_explicit**
-9. Run `./Test\_explicit` in shell to produce terminal output describing the GDSII file
+9. Run `./Test_explicit nand2.gds` in shell to produce terminal output describing the GDSII file ("nand2.gds" may be replaced with your own GDSII file if provided earlier)